deis/deis/README.md

 Use `deis create --cluster=prod` to place the app on a different cluster.
 Don't like our name-generator?
 Use `deis create myappname`.

-## Push
+## Deploy
-Push builds of your application from your local git repository or from a Docker Registry.
-Each build creates a new release, which can be rolled back.

-#### From a Git Repository
 When you created the application, a git remote for Deis was added automatically.
+Deploy with `git push`.

 ```console
 $ git push deis master
 ```
-This will use the Deis builder to package your application as a Docker Image and deploy it on your application's cluster.
+This will use the Deis builder to package your application as a Docker Image and automatically deploy it to the platform.
+Each build creates a new release, which can be rolled back.

 ## Configure
 Configure your application with environment variables.
 Each config change also creates a new release.